OJ da Juiceman

-Otis Whitfield Williams Jr. (born November 23, 1981), better known by his stage name OJ da Juiceman, is an American rapper.
+Otis Whitfield Williams Jr. (born November 23, 1981), known professionally as OJ da Juiceman, is an American rapper.
 He is best known for his 2008 single "Make tha Trap Say Aye" (featuring Gucci Mane), which entered the Bubbling Under Hot 100.
 The following year, he signed with Asylum Records to release his debut studio album The Otha Side of the Trap (2009), which failed to chart.

 Personal life

 Early life

-Otis Williams Jr. was raised by a single mother in East Atlanta, Georgia.
+Otis Williams Jr. was raised by a single mother in East Atlanta.
 During the early 1990s, Williams met fellow Southern rapper Gucci Mane who lived in the same apartment buildings with whom he would later collaborate as OJ da Juiceman.
 Juiceman began his music career with "Never Again Records", widely known for their 2004 Summer spin-off hit "Black Tee".
 Following the creation of his own label 32 Entertainment, he partnered up with Gucci Mane CEO of So Icey Entertainment.
 OJ released 6 mixtapes under 32 Entertainment and has been featured on many underground mixtapes featuring various artists.